gomrinal/TheMrinaal/README.md

 - 💬 Ask me about Data Science & Engineering
 - 📫 How to reach me: email.mrinal.here@gmail.com
 - ⚡ Fun fact: I have camped at a random place for which me & my group hiked at Night.
 FYI, the place is 'Watersprite Lake'
+- Roles: Product Management, Data Scientist, Machine Learning Engineer, Data Engineer

-Companies I am interested in no particular Order:
+Companies I am interested in working no particular Order:
+I update this list every quarter based on my interests :)

 | Rank| Company | Sector |
 |------|-------|---------|
 | 1 | Google | Tech |